Resurgent HappyFresh raises $20M for its online grocery service in Southeast Asia

 Grab’s investment came last year — after HappyFresh joined as its inaugural platform partner — and HappyFresh CEO Guillem Segarra said the company decided to “opportunistically put a round together” since it had interest from others.

 “Our vision has always been to be in every single household in Southeast Asia and to democratize grocery delivery,” Segarra told TechCrunch in an interview.
-“I believe that over the next five years, the grocery industry will change more than last 50 and that’s driven by data and e-commerce.”
+“I believe that over the next five years, the grocery industry will change more than the last 50 and that’s driven by data and e-commerce.”

-Specifically, he said that the company plans to use the new capital to double down on technology, which includes increased personalization for customers when they are shopping as well as more efficient logistics.
-Segarra also revealed that there are plans to kick back into expansion mode, albeit in a different way to how HappyFresh launched new markets in the past.
+Specifically, he said that the company plans to use the new capital to double down on technology, which includes increased personalization for customers when they are shopping, as well as more efficient logistics.
+Segarra also revealed there are plans to kick back into expansion mode, albeit in a different way to how HappyFresh launched new markets in the past.

 “When we look at expansion, we’re going to be very careful and go to those cities where we feel there’s a long-term profitability path [while we are also] making sure that before we go there we understand the appetite for our service,” he explained.